 If you’re looking for a Stripe alternative with brand name recognition, PayPal’s a no-brainer.
 PayPal covers most of the same bases as Stripe.
-It’s a third-party processor/gateway combo that plays nice (even better, arguably) with international markets.
+It’s a payment service provider/gateway combo that plays nice (even better, arguably) with international markets.
 Like Stripe, it’s a sprawling platform with tons of optional add-ons.
 Unfortunately, recurring billing support is one of them, and it will cost you an extra $10 per month.

 Square is another popular “full-stack” payment services provider.
 Compared to Stripe and PayPal, Square is a bit more focused on brick-and-mortar transactions, offering a wide variety of productivity-related functionality as well as POS hardware.
 Square supports eCommerce, but don’t expect the international support that Stripe offers.

 Comparing Authorize.Net & Stripe Payments: The Final Verdict

 The battle between Stripe vs. Authorize.Net comes down to a big hearty buffet vs. a tasty side dish that can be served with almost any meal.
 Newer businesses that don’t want to add unnecessary complexity will probably prefer Stripe’s comprehensive payment services.
 Veteran businesses with stable merchant accounts that want to add gateway functionality may appreciate the flexibility Authorize.Net offers them.

 If you’re scratching your head over a lot of the terms used throughout this post, don’t feel bad; payment processing is a very confusing industry.
 If you want to learn more about it, start with our complete guide to getting a merchant account.
 You may also want to read more about what a gateway is and how it fits into accepting payments online.